 Arborlawn Runners is a new social running club in Fort Worth hosted by Arborlawn United Methodist Church!
 It is available to not only our members, but the entire Fort Worth community!
-Runners and walkers of all ability and experience levels are welcome to join us every Monday evening beginning October 16, 2017.
+Runners and walkers of all ability and experience levels are welcome to join us every Monday evening.
 We meet at The Grove at Waterside (next to the BIG CHAIR) at 6 pm and then run a 5k (3.1 mile) loop on the adjacent Trinity Trails beginning around 6:30 pm and ending around 7:10 pm.

-Following the run, participants are encouraged to stick around for a post-run social with the group at one of the Waterside establishments (Whole Foods, Taco Diner, Steel City Pops, Blaze Pizza, etc.).
-The social time will begin about 7:20 and the location will vary by week.
-Check out where we will be each week on our Facebook events page!
+Following the run, participants are encouraged to stick around for a post-run social with the group at one of the Waterside establishments.
+The social time will begin about 7:20 pm and last until around 8 or whenever people want to go home.

 You can just show up and look for a group of happy people or let us know you plan to attend by RSVPing to a particular social run event on Facebook.

 Can’t wait to see you out at The Grove!

 Have questions or want more information?
 Check out the FAQ below or contact Nick Scott at firstname.lastname@example.org for more details.